brunosan/cv/index.md

 +1 (417) 278-6676 | <brunosan@gmail.com> | [@brunosan](http://twitter.com/brunosan) | [brunosan.eu](http://brunosan.eu)

 *Bruno is committed to bringing the value of “Impact Science”. (“Impact Science” is to data science, what impact investment is to investment) Experience in the public sector, at the World Bank; the private sector, as Chief Scientist at Mapbox, and VP for Social Impact at Satellogic; the non-profit sector, as Director of Science and Technology at the climate change NGO Gain.org; and in academia, with a Ph.D.
 Magna cum Laude in astrophysics from the Max Planck Institute, and postdoc with NRL/JAXA/NASA.*

 ## Working experience ##

+**Independent Consultant** (2017-)
+ >Several Impact Science projects.
+Some projects as a continuation of previous positions, like the World Bank's Satellite Nightlights, or Science advisor to Mapbox.
+Other projects include fostering entrepreneurship skills in Kakuma refugee camp, teaching workshops on Data Science in Cape Town, building the logistics software for a hazelnut company in Bhutan, or advisor on competitiveness for the UAE government.

-**Satellogic** (2017-)
+ **Satellogic** (2017-2019)
  >[Vice-President, Social Impact](http://www.satellogic.com).
-Responsible for strategy and projects with Social and environmental benefits as primary objectives.
-Satellogic builds and operates High-Resolution multi- and hyper-spectral imaging Earth Observation Satellites; and offer solutions based on advanced Data Analytics.
-As of 2018, we have five satellites operating in Space.
-Based in Argentina and Spain.
+Responsible for strategy and projects with social and environmental benefits as primary objectives. *Satellogic*, based in Argentina and Spain, builds and operates High-Resolution multi- and hyper-spectral imaging Earth Observation Satellites; and offer solutions based on advanced Data Analytics.
+As of 2019, it has a constellation of five satellites operating in low Earth-Orbit.
+Currently, investor and advisor.

-**Independent Consultant/Advisor** (2017-)
- >Several Impact Science projects.
-Some as a continuation of previous positions, like Satellite Nightlightlights with the World Bank, or advisor to Mapbox.
-Other projects include fostering entrepreneurship skills in Kakuma refugee camp, workshops on Data Science in Cape Town, factory logistics advisory in Bhutan, advisor on competitiveness for the UAE government, or advisory on the SDG framework as a market opportunity for a telecommunications global company.

 **World Bank** (2015-2017)
  >[Data Scientist at Innovation Labs and Office of the President](http://blogs.worldbank.org/voices/big-data-davos-year-later-delivering-innovation-value).
-Technical lead on bringing Big Data into operations across the Institution and clients around the World.
+Technical lead on bringing big data into operations across the Institution and clients around the World.
 Accelerator portfolio projects: 20+ projects, USD500MM+.
 Based in Washington DC.
 Currently, consultant to several projects.

 **Mapbox** (2013-2015)
  >[Chief Scientist](https://blog.mapbox.com/bruno-s-225-nchez-andrade-nu-241-o-joins-mapbox-as-chief-scientist-b3729d019801) during 10-fold growth from series A to series B investment rounds, leading their scientific work across the company, especially on remote sensing and satellite, and supporting our international clients.
 [Mapbox](http://mapbox.com) is a full-service cloud-based mapping platform.
 Based in Washington DC and San Francisco.
 Currently, investor and advisor.